ixanza/tranquility/README.md

 ## Preamble

-Tranquillity is a Skyrim SE modlist thats aimed at people looking for long lasting, and harder gameplay from traditional Skyrim.
-It uses several overhauls like Ordinator, Morrowloot, Skyrim Revamped to enhance roleplayability as well as provide a sufficient difficulty increase.
-Tranquillity is also built around Legacy of the Dragonborn, offering over 20 patches for the mod to fulfil your hoarding desires.
+Tranquility is a Skyrim SE modlist thats aimed at people looking for long lasting, and harder gameplay from traditional Skyrim.
+It uses several overhauls like Ordinator, Morrowloot, Skyrim Revamped to enhance roleplayability as well as provide a sufficient difficulty increase. tranquility is also built around Legacy of the Dragonborn, offering over 20 patches for the mod to fulfil your hoarding desires.

 The complete modlist can be found [here](https://loadorderlibrary.com/lists/tranquility)